MaWke/MayumiY3/README.md

 source codes and experimented with them.
 If you use these you will most likely not be banned for a while, Because I doubt anyone will actually use these.
 The settings are currently so bad that I personally wouldn't.
 Might update these if anybody cares for an update.
 If I keep updating I'll switch to Dear ImGUI.
-But I think I'm more interested in other projects, which can include csgo cheats.
+But I think I'm more interested in other projects, which might include csgo cheats.
 If you're working on a project or have an idea and need help I would be happy to help to the best of my ability.
 If you have the time and knowledge I would appreciate if you went through some of the code and made comments about it, I'm interested in learning your thoughts on what I could've done better.